TysonStanley/grants/README.md

-# grants
+# Grant Opportunity Tracking

-Personal Tracking of Grant Information
+The repository is for tracking grant funding opportunities.